Democrat leader denies rift with Bhumjaithai over cannabis legislation

 Pheu Thai was of the view the bill was amended beyond acceptable levels by adding provisions that promoted recreational use of cannabis and hemp.

-Not only Pheu Thai and the Democrats disagreed with the bill, other coalition partners including Palang Pracharath Party also opposed it, according to Mr Suthin.
+Not only Pheu Thai and the Democrats disagreed with the bill, other coalition partners including the ruling Palang Pracharath Party also opposed it, according to Mr Suthin.

 He said the withdrawal of the bill from parliament was not an attempt to delay legislation.
 Those who voted against the bill wanted greater caution.
 The Bhumjaithai Party must listen to views of the people, the Pheu Thai MP said.